Subarachnoid hemorrhage is a disease that can become serious and, in the worst case, even fatal

 6. Summary: Regenerative medicine is effective for subarachnoid hemorrhage

-Until now, treatments such as subarachnoid hemorrhage were expected to replace lost brain cells and tissues.
+Until now, treatments for conditions such as subarachnoid hemorrhage have relied on replacing lost brain cells and tissues

-For example, it is difficult to return to its original state through rehabilitation alone.
-However, regenerative medicine such as stem cell therapy is effective in improving aftereffects because it regenerates and repairs blood vessels.
-In addition, since the patient's own cells are transplanted by intravenous drip, the probability of rejection is low, so the safety is high.
+For example, it is difficult to return to the original state through rehabilitation alone.
+However, regenerative medicine such as stem cell therapy is effective in improving after-effects because it regenerates and repairs blood vessels.
+In addition, because the patient's own cells are transplanted via intravenous infusion, there is a low probability of rejection, making it highly safe

-If you are suffering from the sequelae of subarachnoid hemorrhage, why not consider regenerative medicine?
+If you are suffering from the aftereffects of subarachnoid hemorrhage, why not consider regenerative medicine?

 Omotesando Helene Clinic specializes in regenerative medicine that does not place a burden on the body, and provides pre-counseling for those who cannot immediately start treatment.